20 Liters Program Report – January 2018

 In addition, volunteers conducted home visits to make sure that recipients understand how to maintain filters.
 Volunteers also encourage recipients to share clean water with their neighbors.
 In total, Water Team Volunteers visited 314 homes.
 They did not find any serious issues.

 Also in January, a SAM2 Community Filter has been assembled and installed at the Kagasa Primary School in Kagasa village this month.
 This school was not on the initial plan, but resources became available to support an additional placement.
 This filter will serve a community of 1,049 population composed by school children and staff.
-This community used to drink water from the surrounding river.
+Previously, this community used to drink water from the surrounding river.
 The head of the school hopes to see changes and impact to the children because of this filter.

 Finally, Water Project volunteers constructed a Rain Water Harvesting System at the Pentecostal Church of Bidudu village.
 This system will serve approximately 258 surrounding households.